-PA & Appeals Kits and Insurance Support
+PA & Appeals Kits and Insurance Resources

-These kits provide you with information and sample letters that guide you through communications with health plans to make sure the prior authorization or appeal process is as complete as possible.
+These kits provide you with information and sample letters that guide you through communications with health plans to make sure the prior authorization or appeals process is as complete as possible.
 The insurance materials will help answer any questions you may have regarding medical exceptions and formulary changes.

-This comprehensive list of resources gives you the information you need to help patients get access as quickly and smoothly as possible
+This comprehensive list of resources gives you the information you need to help patients get access as quickly and smoothly as possible.

 Medisafe app was developed by Medisafe Project Ltd.